 The proposal is an unfair tax on broker dealers who should not be mandated to subsidize the entire expense of financially supporting GASB.
-The true beneficiaries of GASB's work are the myriad of state and local governments that follow its accounting and reporting standards, investors who benefit from sound, GASB-based financial reporting, rating agencies who are consumers of municipal financial statements, and auditors whose work revolves around GASB's generally accepted accounting principles.
+The true beneficiaries of GASB's work are the myriad of state and local governments that follow its accounting and reporting standards, investors who benefit from sound financial reporting rules, rating agencies who are consumers of municipal financial statements, and auditors whose work revolves around GASB's generally accepted accounting principles.
 It is these entities that should directly fund GASB's operations.
-Because the statute specifies dealers as the collection mechanism, FINRA should structure the fee so that it is ultimately borne by those who more directly use or benefit from GASB's rules.
+Because the statute specifies dealers as the collection mechanism, FINRA should structure the fee so that the burden could be ultimately borne by those who more directly use or benefit from GASB's rules.